amygori/kb/mac-setup.md

 ## Google Chrome

 [Google Chrome](https://www.google.com/chrome/) is the browser we will use in class.
 Download it.
-Once downloaded, drag and drop the Visual Studio Code application file into your Applications folder.
+Once downloaded, drag and drop the Google Chrome application file into your Applications folder.

 ## iTerm2